+SYMPHONIC BAND/ LESSONS

+Course Type: General Elective

+Level: All Levels

-Prerequisite: Currently a member of band or by teacher recommendation.
+Pre-requisite: Currently a member of band, or teacher recommendation

 Symphonic band is open to students in grades 9-12 who currently play a band instrument.
 Students will develop the technical and auditory skills necessary to play their instrument at a higher level.
 This development will be achieved through the practice and performance of a variety of band literature in rehearsals and weekly small-group, private lessons.
 Concert and competition attendance is mandatory.

-New Students: It takes time to pick the appropriate instrument and to develop your skills to a level appropriate for joining band rehearsals.
-For this reason new students may not sign up for band unless they have spoken with Mr. Ornowski first.
-Together we will pick the best instrument for you and develop a plan to get you playing at a level appropriate to join the band in rehearsals.
-Successful Completion = 1.0 credit JAZZ ENSEMBLE/LESSONS
+Successful Completion = 1.25 credit

+JAZZ LAB

 Course Type: General Elective

-Prerequisite: Audition/ Teacher Recommendation
+Level: Advanced

+Pre-requisite: Audition/Teacher Recommendation

-Selected into this group is determined by the band director through an audition process.
-Students who are in jazz ensemble band MUST also be in symphonic band (with limited exceptions).
+Students selected to be in this group are determined by the band director through an audition process.
+Students who are in Jazz Ensemble MUST also be in symphonic band.
 Concert and competition attendance is mandatory.

-Successful Completion = 0.75 Credits
+Successful Completion = 1.25 Credits

-COLLEGE LEVEL MUSIC THEORY